New Zealand

 Kahurangi National Park, Farewell Spit and Canaan

-Kahurangi National Park, Farewell Spit, and Canaan karst system comprise a conservation area on the northwest corner of the South Island of New Zealand.
-Kahurangi National Park consists of a wide variety of ecosystems, from alpine screes and bogs to subalpine grasslands to montane and coastal rainforests, and supports a high degree of endemism in its flora and fauna, including the giant land snail.
+Kahurangi National Park comprises a diverse range of ecosystems, from alpine screes and bogs to subalpine grasslands, montane forests, and coastal rainforests, and supports a high degree of endemism in its flora and fauna, including the giant land snail.
 Farewell Spit is a 30km long intertidal sandflat on the northern edge of Golden Bay, and is an outstanding habitat for shore birds.
+The proposed area also comprises Te Waikoropupū Springs.

 Site Info